Coffs Harbour: Bus

 The Coffs Harbour bus network extends from Grafton and Red Rock in the north to Macksville and Grassy Head in the south.
-Regular route services are operated by Busways and Forest Coach Lines.
-Forest Coach Lines also operate the Woopi Connect On Demand bus service in the Northern Beaches area.
+Regular route services are operated by Busways and CDC.
+CDC also operate the Woopi Connect On Demand bus service in the Northern Beaches area.

 Train

-Coffs Harbour is serviced by NSW TrainLink.
+Coffs Harbour is served by NSW TrainLink.
 Two northbound and two southbound XPT trains stop at Coffs Harbour station each day.

 Sawtell and Urunga railway station upgrades

 Both stations are currently under planning, but will go start constructing new walkways for the disabled people, a new walkway upgrade and extension to both platforms.
 The 2 stations are undergoing a program organised by the NSW under the name of "The Safe Accessible Transport program."

 Air travel

-Coffs Harbour Airport is regularly serviced by Link Airways, Qantas and Regional Express.
+Coffs Harbour Airport is regularly served by Link Airways, Qantas and Regional Express.
 The passenger terminal is accessible via Hogbin Drive.

 The Coffs Harbour Aero Club on Aviation Drive supports private pilots.
 Flying lessons and discovery flights, as well as air-work and charter flights are available from the club, which is also working closely with local high schools to provide flying training for students.